 As a web-based system, Vevox can also be used to enable quizzes and other learning activities during webinars and other synchronous online learning.

 Although the pilot service has ended, you can still create an instructor account by filling in this form – please also email email@example.com to remind me to authorise your request.
 You will receive an email from firstname.lastname@example.org which enables you to choose a password and complete the registration process.

 This site has a page that offers students a brief guide to using Vevox in-class which you could link to from your Blackboard courses.

-Vevox also has a fully-featured add-in for PowerPoint (Windows only) that is available in all Aston teaching rooms and can be installed on your office PC or laptop.
+Vevox also has a fully-featured add-in for PowerPoint (Windows only) that is available in all Aston teaching rooms and can be installed on your office or home Windows PC or laptop.